Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Numerical Experiments

 The time period is set to $\Delta t = 10$ s.
 We assume that green phases have a \emph{lost time} of 2 s to account for vehicle start-up delays and signal clearance intervals and we conduct a sensitivity analysis on this input parameter.
 In turn, blue phases are assumed to have zero lost time.

-We use point-queues for all links in the network and we assume that vehicles take three time steps to travel from an intersection to the next intersection on their route.
+We use point-queues for all links in the network and we assume that vehicles take three time periods to travel from an intersection to the next intersection on their route.
 Vehicles travel through 3 links, each with a 10 s free flow time, between each intersection.
 Hence, in this configuration, it takes 30 s for a vehicle to travel between two adjacent intersections at free flow.
 We set the time horizon to 30 minutes and we execute Algorithm \ref{algo:policy} periodically until all vehicles have exited the network.

 Vehicles' speed limit through intersections is assumed to be uniform and equal to 44 ft/s and the wave propagation speed is taken as 11 ft/s.
 We assume that all vehicles have a length of 17.6 ft and that lanes have a width of 12 ft.
-We use the triangular fundamental diagram to determine lane capacity which results in 1,440 veh/h.
+We use the triangular fundamental diagram to determine lane capacity which results in 1,440 veh/h or 5 vehicles per time period.

-In all experiments, we explore the sensitivity of the proposed policy with regards to the proportion of AVs by varying the proportion of AVs from 0\% to 100\% in increments of 10\%.
+We explore the sensitivity of the proposed policy with regards to the proportion of AVs by varying the proportion of AVs from 0\% to 100\% in increments of 10\%.
+In all our numerical experiments we assume that AVs always choose AV-lanes.
 To benchmark the performance of the proposed hybrid network control policy (summarized in Algorithm \ref{algo:policy}), we also simulate network traffic under a traditional traffic signal configuration wherein AV-lanes and blue phases are nonexistent.
-Under this pure network control policy all AV-lanes are treated as LV-lanes and we model this by using single-lane links with twice the lane capacity of the LV-lanes in the tested network configuration.
-This benchmark is hereby referred to as \textsf{2xGreen}.
+Under this configuration all AV-lanes are treated as LV-lanes, and we model this by using single-lane links with twice the lane capacity of the LV-lanes in the network configuration with both LV- and AV-lanes.
+Thus, in this benchmark there are no AV-lanes and since we assume that AVs behave as LVs and LV-lanes, all vehicles are treated as LVs.
+This benchmark is hereby referred to as \textsf{2$\times$Green}.
 Each experiment is simulated 40 times and average performance is reported.

 The simulation framework is implemented in Java on a Windows machine with 8 Gb of RAM and a CPU at 3 GHz.
 All MILPs are solved with CPLEX 12.8 (Java API) with a time limit of 60 s and default options.